Nora O'Keeffe: Personal life

 In 1926 the couple moved to Seafield Road, Clontarf where they lived together until O’Keeffe's death in 1961.
 According to Skinnider's biographer Dr Mary McAuliffe, "Letters, postcards and photographs in the Skinnider family archive show a full and active life" and indicate the couple loved to travel and remained close to their respective families.

 While their relationship remained hidden to the public, McAuliffe says "it is clear from archival material, that her friends Sheehy Skeffington and [Nora] Connolly O’Brien among them regarded Margaret and Nora as a couple".
 They were one of several same-sex revolutionary female couples, including Kathleen Lynn and Madeleine ffrench Mullen, and Elizabeth O’Farrell and Julia Grenan.
+These women were featured, along with Eva Gore-Booth and others, in a 2023 TG4 documentary about "the radical queer women at the very heart of the Irish Revolution": Croíthe Radacacha (Radical Hearts).

 Death

-O’Keeffe died of cardiac failure aged 72 in August 1961.
-She was buried in Kilpatrick Cemetery, Co Tipperary.
+O’Keeffe died of cardiac failure aged 76 in August 1961.
+She was buried in Kilpatrick Cemetery, County Tipperary.
 Her obituary mentioned her involvement with Cumann na mBan and the Third Tipperary Brigade but omitted Skinnider, her partner of more than 40 years.

 For the following ten years, Skinnider marked O’Keeffe's anniversary with a memorial in the Irish Independent newspaper.
 It read: "In loving memory of my dear friend Nora O’Keeffe, late of 134 Seafield Rd., Clontarf, who died 12 Aug.
 1961.
 Sacred Heart of Jesus grant her eternal rest.
-Mass offered - Margaret."
+Mass offered – Margaret."